Manual full stack Upgrade (through Sunlight support)

 In Development - targetted for an upcoming release

-Backup and restore of VM data to a remote storage target.
+Backup and restore VM data to a remote storage target.

-Automated failover of the Sunlight controller service in an event of failure.
+Automated failover of the Sunlight controller service in case of failure.

 Disaster recovery procedure.